JCMexplains/writing-for-success-2023/textbook.md

 ### Exercises

-On your own sheet of paper, identify each sentence as a fragment, a run-on, or correct (no error).
-Then rewrite the paragraph by correcting the sentence fragments and run-ons.

 1. Each sentence contains an error in subject-verb agreement, irregular verb form, or consistent verb tense.
 Identify the type of error.
 Then, on your own sheet of paper, rewrite the sentence correctly.

     - Maria and Ty meets me at the community center for cooking classes on Tuesdays.
     - John's ability to laugh at almost anything amaze me.
     - Samantha and I were walking near the lake when the large, colorful bird appears.
     - I builded my own telescope using materials I bought at the hardware store.
     - My mother freezed the remaining tomatoes from her garden so that she could use them during the winter.
     - Bernard asked the stranger sitting next to him for the time, and she says it was past midnight.
     - My mother and brother wears glasses, but my father and sister do not.
     - We held our noses as the skunk runs away.
     - Neither Soren nor Andrew are excited about the early morning swim meet.
     - My hands hurted at the thought of transcribing all those notes.
     - The police questioned the suspect for hours but she gives them no useful information.
     - Terry takes short weekend trips because her job as a therapist was very emotionally draining.
     - She criticize delicately, making sure not to hurt anyone's feelings.
     - Davis winded the old clock and set it atop his nightstand.
     - Cherie losed four poker hands in a row before realizing that she was playing against professionals.
     - Janis and Joan describes their trip to the Amazon in vivid detail.
     - You should decides for yourself whether or not to reduce the amount of processed foods in your diet.
     - The oil rig exploded and spills millions of gallons of oil into the ocean.
     - The handsome vampire appeared out of nowhere and smiles at the smitten woman.
     - The batter swinged at the ball several times but never hit it.

 2. Choose the correct
 comparative or superlative adjective or adverb.